pbatard/winpatch/README.md

 How it works
 ------------

-Besides the patching (which currently __must__ be aligned to 64-bit, i.e. winpatch does match with QWORDs that start at a 32-bit offset in the file), winpatch performs the following:
+Besides the patching, winpatch performs the following:

 1. Take ownership of the system file if needed.
 2. Delete the existing digital signature, if any.